-ESG risk management is not necessarily cheap, but the costs of inaction can be even more damaging.
-Effective ESG risk management has many benefits, including:
+ESG risk management is not necessarily cheap, but the costs of inaction can be even higher.
+Incorporating ESG risk management into your business plan has many benefits, including:

-Poor ESG practices lalso anded German automaker Volkswagen in an emissions scandal.
-In the late 2010s and into this year, the company paid out $33.3 billion in fines, settlements, and buyback costs as part of “Dieselgate” after U.S. environmental regulators found discrepancies between laboratory results and actual emissions in real-world driving.
+Poor ESG practices also landed German automaker Volkswagen in an emissions scandal.
+In the late 2010s and into this year, the company paid out $33.3 billion in fines, settlements, and buyback costs as part of “Dieselgate,” where U.S. environmental regulators found discrepancies between laboratory results and actual emissions in real-world driving.

 These damages and costs might have been avoided if the companies had adequately understood the risk environment and made concerted risk mitigation efforts.

 Poor ESG risk management can also affect a company’s regulatory posture since more and more regulators now ask for ESG data and reporting.

 For instance, in the European Union, the Sustainable Finance Disclosure Regulation (SFDR) has introduced sustainability disclosure requirements and incentives for companies to provide complete ESG data.
 IIn the United States, the Securities and Exchange Commission (SEC), Federal Reserve, and other regulators are also updating their reporting requirements regarding the risks and costs related to climate change.

 Activist investors, financial institutions, and lenders are also paying more attention to companies’ ESG programs.
 Many are reassessing their lending and investment strategies to reduce their exposure to companies not focused on environmental protection, carbon neutrality, and sustainability.

 Customers also expect that companies align with their own ethical views.
 Often, customers will pay a premium to shop from an organization with a good reputation for ESG management.